couchbaselabs/docs-ng/content/couchbase-sdk-java-1.4/using-the-apis.markdown

 You can easily verify the output by calling `toString` on the Query class, which outputs the on the wire representation of the query.

 ##### Including Documents
 As you have already been warned in the Couchbase Server documentation, you should never put the full document in the emit body.
-A map function like this is not recommended and bloats your index unecessarily (because you are essentially storing the document both on disk and in the index):
+A map function like this is not recommended and bloats your index unnecessarily (because you are essentially storing the document both on disk and in the index):

 ```javascript
 // Don't do this!